 The VaR Mystique

 Value at Risk (VaR) is surrounded by mystique and confusion in the Commodity Trading and Risk Management industry.
-This confusion complicates its use, due to challenges in aspects such as governance, development of organizational capabilities, and the implementation of tools.
+This confusion complicates its use, due to challenges such as governance, development of organizational capabilities, and the implementation of tools.
 Confusion about VaR is unnecessary and can be overcome with a proper approach and framework.
 To help bring clarity to this topic, we will discuss VaR best practices in a series of blogs, beginning with this overview.

 First, we should define VaR.
 A great deal of confusion is caused by ambiguous, but widely used, definitions.
 Most common VaR definitions are similar in form to that suggested by Philippe Jorion (Value at Risk, 1st edition 1996):